How To Calibrate CNC Milling Machine

 Common issues and fixes:

 • Thermal Drift: Extend warm-up to 1 hour or add cooling.
 A 30μm error on a Hurco dropped to 8μm.
+Recalibration may be necessary after machine maintenance, a machine crash, or component replacement.

 • Noisy Ball Bar Data: Tighten fixtures or reduce feed rate.
 Servo mismatch caused oval circles on a Mazak, fixed by tuning.

-Log errors and correlate with machine usage.
+Log errors and correlate with machine usage to support more accurate performance over time.

 Maintaining Calibration Long-Term